Between vintage and modern

 Lisbon has the feel of a big city, but without leaving aside the charm of the countryside.
-When walking through the streets, you can find a modern and award-winning restaurant and then, right after, find a small tavern only known by locals.
+When walking through the streets, you can find modern and award-winning restaurants and then, right after, find a small tavern only known by locals.
 Be sure to notice the cable cars, the stone sidewalks, the neighborhood groceries…

 What to eat in Lisbon

 The gastronomic scene in Lisbon has recently been revamped.
-The taverns, local markets and patisseries are still there – of course – but now they share space with a bunch of brand new restaurants with signature dishes and bold proposals.
+The taverns, local markets, and patisseries are still there – of course – but now they share space with a bunch of brand new restaurants with signature dishes and bold proposals.

 5 Must-try Foods & Drinks